sorinachirila/calculator/README.md

-"# Calculator Project"
+# Calculator Project
-"This project will hold a simple implementation of a Calculator in Java"
+This project will hold a simple implementation of a Calculator in Java